Amarinthia Morton

 We then adopted an OTTB so I could have that thoroughbred experience.
 I am still slowly bringing him along and deciding what discipline he is going to be best in- hunters or jumpers.
 I hope jumpers!
 While he was chilling out for a year or so, I was able to get a warmblood to show in the 15-17 and medal classes.
 Our highlight was reserve in the PSJ medal 2016.

 After about 6 months off from working at a barn to get my GED in 2019, I started bringing my OTTB back into training.
-He sustained an injury to his gluteal muscle, so along with Darrel Vaughn, we had about a year of rehab.
-He is now back to regular work and enjoying life!
+He sustained an injury to his gluteal muscle, we had about a year of rehab.
+Although he did go back to regular work, his body could not sustain the level of training I needed so he is semi-retired at a summer camp.

 Every single horse I have ridden has taught me something- sometimes just how to work through frustration, sometimes to build up my confidence, sometimes to figure out what not to do.
 I am looking forward to learning more about my equine partners and the equine business.